GaganaBShetty/ip/README.md

 # ip

-program 1:a program to display grayscale image. description:Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
+program 1:a program to display grayscale image using read and write . description:Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
 It varies between complete black and complete white.To display an image on the window, we have a function cv2.imshow().
-This function creates a window and displays the image with the original size.
+This function creates a window and displays the image with the original size.The function has two parameters.
+The first parameter is a string that describes the name of the window.
+The second parameter is the image array which contains the image data.cv2.waitKey() function waits for a keyboard interrupt for a specific amount of time in milliseconds.
+The next function cv2.destroyAllWindows() closes all the windows in which images are displayed.

 import cv2
 import numpy as np